mikedfunk/QueryStringer/README.md

 A simple query string helper that will let you:

 * get a query string with key/values added
-* get a query string with keys removed
+* get a query string with keys removed (blacklist)
+* get only a subset of keys (whitelist)
-* combine the two
+* combine any of these
-* get an array instead
+* get a new array instead
 * use the helper to assemble a new query string

 ## Usage